Energy Assistance Program:

-3. Please provide a brief testimonial about your experience with Indiana’s Hardest Hit Fund Program and with the housing counselor that worked with you.
+Please provide a brief testimonial about your experience with Indiana’s Hardest Hit Fund Program and with the housing counselor that worked with you.

 Excellent is an UNDERSTATEMENT!!
-Justin explained everything in a way I understood 100%; we kept going back and forward with email and phone calls.
-He always kept in touch with me.
+Justin explained everything in a way I understood 100%.
+We kept in touch by email and phone calls.
 Without Justin and HHF, I would have never SAVED MY HOME!!
 Justin and the HHF Program prepared me to continue fighting for my home.
 It took my bank a year to respond and finally approve my modification, but Justin was with me every step of the way.
-Even my bad Spanglish did not seem to bother him.
-Justin is my HERO!!

 This company saved me from losing everything I had worked hard for when I lost my job of 11 years.
-Justin is awesome.
+Justin is awesome!

-I had a health related set back that snowballed into a predicament that was going to cause me to lose my home of 30 years.
-This is a home I aspired to have about 50 years ago, and I have some prominence in the community for being in this historic 126 year old home.
+I had a health-related set back that snowballed into a predicament that was going to cause me to lose my home of 30 years.
+This is a home I aspired to have about 50 years ago, and I have some prominence in the community for being in this historic 126-year-old home.
 My career is based on historic preservation, renovation, and time investment into sustaining viable urban neighborhoods.
 Without the HHF assistance my life’s efforts would have been destroyed.